JakeAnto/JakeAnto.github.io/docs/blog/posts/markdown-tutorial.md

 ## Extended syntax

+The CommonMark syntax was not enough for some people, so they extended the syntax to add more features.
+Let's learn about some of them.

 !!! question "Did you know?"
     This blog post is written in markdown!
 Check out the [source code](https://github.com/j-eo/website/blob/main/docs/blog/posts/markdown-tutorial.md?plain=1) to see how it's done.
-You may not understand everything, because it uses extensions to the markdown syntax.

-The CommonMark syntax was not enough for some people, so they extended the syntax to add more features.
-Let's learn about some of them.
+Some syntax might be unfamiliar since it uses markdown extensions.

-### GitHub Flavored Markdown
+### :material-github: GitHub Flavored Markdown

 GitHub Flavored Markdown (GFM) is a superset of CommonMark.
 It adds some features that are useful for writing documentation, like tables, task lists, strikethrough, etc. If you use GitHub  The complete specification can be found [here](https://github.github.com/gfm/).

 ### Markdown Extra

-Markdown Extra supports features like markdown support inside HTML blocks, footnotes, abbreviations, definition lists, fenced code blocks, etc. Learn more about it [here](https://michelf.ca/projects/php-markdown/extra/).
+Markdown Extra (MDE) supports features like markdown support inside HTML blocks, footnotes, abbreviations, definition lists, fenced code blocks, etc. Learn more about it [here](https://michelf.ca/projects/php-markdown/extra/).

 ## That's about it

-That's all you need to know to get started with markdown.
-Now, you can write `README.md` files for your GitHub repositories, write blog posts, and more!
+Now you can write beautifully formatted `README.md` files for your open-source repositories, write blog posts, and more! :sparkles: